Alternative titles for this job

 - write reports on whether a design is possible

-- conduct computer and water pressure tests on designs
+- conduct computer simulation and physical tests

 - manage the design and building process of boats and ships